DecisionsDev/llm-odm/chat-with-businessconsole/README.md

 Here some questions you can ask :
   * what is the ODM system patch level?
-  * give me the list of decision services name
+  * Give me the list of decision service names

 ![Chat with the Business console](images/Chat.png)